Croll1312/Application-list-for-ALS-ELA-SLA/Application list for ALS people.md

       <li><a href = "https://apps.apple.com/us/app/noteness/id639289114">Noteness:</a></li>
          <p>
          <i>
-Notness is a modern, fast and easy to use Multiple Sclerosis diary App.
+Noteness is a modern, fast and easy to use Multiple Sclerosis diary App.
 Noteness is tailored to the requirements of a MS-Diary and goes without unnecessary gimmicks.
 <p>
 - Entries:
 <p>